 They enable us to work with teachers, researchers and companies to solve emerging problems, thanks to the studies and research carried out by our professors.

-Led by Professor Paul SHRIVASTAVA, Director of the David O’Brien Center for Sustainable Enterprise, Concordia University, Montreal, this research initiative explores the use of the arts and art-based methods for understanding enterprise sustainability.
+Led by Professor Paul SHRIVASTAVA, Director of the David O’Brien Center for Sustainable Enterprise, at the Concordia University, Montreal, this research initiative explores the use of the arts and art-based methods for understanding enterprise sustainability.
 It examines the dynamic relations between art, aesthetics and sustainable development of organizations.